- Latest guidance

 - Don’t come to work if you’re sick.

 Questions and information that can be requested of employees

 Supervisors may ask, but not require, information about apparent signs or symptoms of illness that may be associated with COVID-19.
 Employees should not be asked if they have, or suspect having, a specific illness or diagnosis.
 However, employees may be asked about:

-- Their having been advised to go into self-quarantine by a healthcare professional; and
+- Their having been advised to go into self-quarantine by a healthcare professional.

 - Their recent travel or plans to travel, both domestic and international.

 All information about employee illness should be maintained in the confidential medical record section of the personnel file.
-Jennifer Hobbs, Chief Human Resources Officer, can advise supervisors on an appropriate way to have this conversation if necessary.
+Elizabeth Schwartz, chief human resources officer, can advise supervisors on an appropriate way to have this conversation if necessary.

 Remote work resources

 AgriLife IT has put together the following reference guide with details on how to access email and files and perform voice, video and chat collaboration with fellow employees and others: https://firstcallhelp.tamu.edu/knowledge-base/remote-office-resources/